Exploring the Manet & Morisot Exhibit: A Rainy-Day Adventure

 Windsurfer to Paradise

 It was 9:05 when I parked my car at Windsurfer Beach.
 Early!
 Way Early!
 I got across the Richmond-San Rafael Bridge in record time.
-A 20-minute drive when I allowed for 45.
+It was a 20-minute drive when I allowed for 45.
 As I climbed out of the car, I was hit by a chilly breeze with clouds overhead.
 I climbed back in the car to wait for my fellow paddlers.
-It wasn’t until later, when I suited up, I realized I had left my duffel bag with my lunch and camera case at home.
+It wasn’t until later, when I suited up, that I realized I had left my duffel bag with my lunch and camera case at home.
 I wouldn’t be using my iPhone for photography today; however, I did have my Olympus TG-5 which I usually carry as a backup camera.

 At noon we landed at Paradise Beach.
 With the wind and the fetch coming from the north, we had a little bit of a surf landing.
 We hiked up the short trail to the picnic tables for lunch.
 Having arrived without my lunch I was able to bum cookies, candies, and an energy bar off of my fellow paddlers.
 No shortage of sugar to keep my energy up on the return leg.
 With a temperature a chilly 45-degrees we didn’t dally long over lunch.
 We wanted to get back on the water and paddle and warm up.